kirstenhipolito/fast_od_rpi/benchmarking_tests/README.md

 - To run "mininal_imagein" binaries:

     `./benchmarking_tests/bin/[framework]_minimal_imagein [tflite_file] [num_threads]`

 ## Compilation
 If you are using this on a Raspberry Pi 4 with Manjaro 20.02, there is no need to compile.
 You can directly use the binaries in /bin.

-\n See compilation_instructions.txt for instructions on compilation.
+See compilation_instructions.txt for instructions on compilation.